-Because you’re putting yourself under the spotlight when participating in the giveaway, your Twitter or IG account could become bombarded by all sorts of scammers that we’re covering on our list.
-For instance, a popular grift is cash flip.
+Because you’re putting yourself under the spotlight when participating in the giveaway, your Twitter or IG account could become bombarded by scammers that we’re covering on our list.
+For instance, a popular gift is a cash flip.

-It’s hard to believe that people could fall for this particular scam, yet here we are.
-In short, scammers on social media are promising people 10x, 20x, or 100x their money.
-If you send them $200, for instance, they will turn it into $2,000.
-This is some wild stuff, I know.
-And internet seems to be full of philanthropists actively searching for people that need their help.
+It’s hard to believe people could fall for this scam.
+They are promising people 10x, 20x, or 100x their money.
+For instance, if you send $200, they will turn it into $2,000.

 Sometimes, the scammers are pretending to be Cash App technicians and/or part of the #CashAppFriday team that can turn their $15 into $150 just like that.